Reception Topics - 2020/21

 Summer Term (Second Half)

-Imagine a magical world of kings, castles and dragons… that’s where we’ll be heading off to this term!
-We will join Goldilocks, Little Red Riding Hood and many more and we will be using role play opportunities to act out a range of traditional tales.
-This is also the term where we will be buckling up our seatbelts and going on an adventurous school trip.
-We will be using different materials to create our own fantasy lands and castles, and we will consider different characters that might live there.
-The children will explore junk modelling resources and will consider the best way of assembling their chosen materials such as sticky tape or glue.
-We will also be getting magical and make our own potions!
+Dream of a magical world of kings, castles and dragons… that is where we will be heading off to this term!
+We will be using role-play opportunities to act out a range of traditional tales.
+We will be using different materials to create our own fantasylands and castles and we will consider the different characters that might live there.
+The children will explore junk modelling resources and will discover the best way of assembling their chosen materials such as sticky tape or glue.
+We will be asking the children to discuss and imagine their aspirations and dreams for when they grow up.
 Towards the end of the summer term, the children will start to think about moving up to Year 1 and will reflect on their fantastic year in Reception like Little Miss Proud.
-We will participate in a range of exciting transition activities which will prepare the children for the next part of their learning journey.
+We will participate in a range of exciting transition activities, which will prepare the children for the next part of their learning journey.